-The colour of the plants in your garden has a direct effect on the garden’s ‘mood’, as well as changing your perception of space.
+The colour of the plants and flowers in your garden has a direct effect on the garden’s mood, as well as changing your perception of space.
+Colour can come from flowers, foliage and even the stems of shrubs or the bark of trees.

-‘Hot’ colours – bold reds, yellows, orange and bright pinks – grab your attention and make the flowers appear closer than they are: it’s a trick that designers use to make a big garden feel more intimate.
-Hot colours work best in sunny gardens and on the whole, plants with bright red flowers for example tend to be sun-lovers.
+Hot colours – bold reds, yellows, orange and bright pinks – grab your attention and make the flowers appear closer than they are: it’s a trick that designers use to make a big garden feel more intimate.
+Hot colours work best in sunny gardens and on the whole, plants with bright red flowers tend to be sun-lovers.

 But that’s not to say you have to opt for one or the other.
 Many gardens have a sunny bed that could become a hot border and a shadier area for a cool border, giving you the best of both worlds.